MoniPar/tailors_thimble/README.md

 Tailor's Thimble is a full-stack, responsive website built for a fictional tailoring business for educational purposes only.

 It provides the user value in learning about the business and the services it provides.
-It has a booking facility which allows users to create an account, schedule, view, edit and delete appointments.
+It has a booking facility which allows users to create an account and then schedule, view, edit and delete appointments.

 ![Am I responsive image](documentation/site-responsiveness.png)